PlanktoScope/device-pkgs/reference.md

 This field of the `provides` subsection is an array of host Docker network objects listing the Docker networks which are already available on the Docker host.
 - This field is optional.
-- Each host Docker network object describes a Docker network resource which may or may not be in conflict with other Docker network resources; this is because multiple Docker networks may not have the same name.
+- Each host Docker network object describes a Docker network resource which may or may not be in conflict with other Docker network resources; this is because multiple Docker networks are not allowed to have the same name.
 - If a set of Pallet package deployments contains two or more Docker network resources for networks with the same name from different Pallet package deployments, the package deployments declaring those respective Docker networks will be reported as conflicting with each other.
 Therefore, the overall set of Pallet package deployments will not be allowed because its [package resource constraints](#package-resource-constraints) for uniqueness of host Docker network names will not be satisfied.
 - Example:
   ```yaml